 Section 475(c)(2) provides a detailed list of interests treated as securities, including stock in a corporation; ownership interests in widely held or publicly traded partnerships or trusts; notes, bonds, debentures, or other evidences of indebtedness; interest rate, currency, or equity notional principal contracts; evidences of an interest in, or derivative financial instruments in any of the foregoing securities or any currency, including any option, forward contract, short position, or any similar financial instruments; and certain hedges with respect to any such securities.
-Section 475(e)(2) provides a similarly detailed list of property treated as a commodity, including any commodity which is actively traded (within the meaning of section 1092(d)(1)) or any notional principal contract with respect to any such commodity, evidences of an interest in, or derivative financial instruments in any of the foregoing commodities, and certain hedges with respect to any such commodities.
+Section 475(e)(2) provides a similarly detailed list of property treated as a commodity, including any commodity which is actively traded (within the meaning of section 1092(d)(1)) or any notional principal contract with respect to any such commodity, evidences of an interest in, or derivative financial instruments in any of the foregoing commodities, and certain hedges with respect to any such commodity, evidences of an interest in, or derivative financial instruments in any of the foregoing commodities, and certain hedges with respect to any such commodity.

 a.
-Investing and Investment Management
+Investing and investment management

-Proposed §1.199A-5(b)(2)(xi) uses the ordinary meaning of 'investing and investment management' and provides that any trade or business that involves the 'performance of services that consist of investing and investment management' means a trade or business that earns fees for investment, asset management services, or investment management services including providing advice with respect to buying and selling investments.
+Proposed §1.199A-5(b)(2)(xi) uses the ordinary meaning of "investing and investment management" and provides that any trade or business that involves the "performance of services that consist of investing and investment management" means a trade or business that earns fees for investment, asset management services, or investment management services including providing advice with respect to buying and selling investments.
 The performance of services that consist of investing and investment management would include a trade or business that receives either a commission, a flat fee, or an investment management fee calculated as a percentage of assets under management.
 The performance of services of investing and investment management does not include directly managing real property.